UFC 200: Tate vs Nunes: Predictions & Analysis

 A few statistical edges stand out.
 Pena throws significantly more leather — a 1.3 sig. strike per minute gap.
 Pena is far more active with takedowns, averaging 1.3 more per 15 minutes.
 Pena has tighter striking defense, making opponents miss more often.

 The Pick: Julianna Pena over Cat Zingano.
-The model gives Pena a slight nod at 62% — this could easily go either way.
-Notably, the betting market has Pena at 42% implied while our model sees 62% — a 20-point disagreement that could signal value.
+We're leaning Pena here at 66%, a solid but not overwhelming edge.
+Notably, the betting market has Pena at 42% implied while our model sees 66% — a 24-point disagreement that could signal value.

 Kelvin Gastelum